sciber-io/yubikey-locker/README.md

 2. Locally: download the amdx and adml file to your computer and place them in C:\Windows\PolicyDefinitions, then start local group policy editor -> Computer Configuration -> Administrative Templates -> Sciber Yklocker Settings --> turn on to get registry values

 ### Mac
-- Output is written to syslog, view with Console.app

 1. Download sciber-yklocker-macos.pkg from releases and execute it.
 2. Download src/macos_utils/post_install_script.sh and execute it
 3. Perform a logout or a reboot

 ### Linux (Ubuntu)
+Either
-Download sciber-yklocker-linux and execute it in a terminal (requires you to keep that terminal window open).
+- Download sciber-yklocker-linux and execute it in a terminal and keep that terminal running Or

-- Output is written to syslog.
+1. Download sciber-yklocker-linux into /home/<your-user>/.sciber/sciber-yklocker-linux
+2. Download [the service file](https://github.com/sciber-io/yklocker/blob/main/src/linux_utils/sciber-yklocker.service) to /etc/systemd/user/yklocker.service
+3. Modify the service file to specify the correct path to the binary
+4. Enable the service to start on reboot: systemctl enable yklocker --user
+5. Start the service: systemctl start yklocker --user

 ## Default behavior
 sciber-yklocker will check if there is a YubiKey present every 10 seconds.
 If no command-line arguments / registry values instruments the application to lock the computer it will do nothing.